We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This brand may be a good option for people who are vegan or gluten-free and people looking to increase their intake of fruits and vegetables.

 Blue Apron is a meal kit delivery service with vegetarian, carb-conscious, and diabetes-friendly recipes.
-It does not accommodate people who are gluten-free or vegan.
+It does not accommodate people who follow a gluten-free or vegan diet.
 Its meal plans suit households of two to four people.

 Purple Carrot delivers meal kits for vegan diets.
 People can choose from breakfast, lunch, and dinner recipes.
 Quick and easy, gluten-free, and high protein meals are also available.